Nitra: 20th to 21st centuries

 After the break-up of Czechoslovakia in 1939, Nitra became a part of the First Slovak Republic and once again a seat of Nitra county until 1945.
-The period of the First Slovak Republic was tragic for the numerous Jewish population of Nitra, which was first victimized by the anti-Jewish law and then mostly exterminated in German concentration camps (90% of Jewish citizens).
+The period of the First Slovak Republic was tragic for the Jewish population of Nitra, which was first victimized by the anti-Jewish law and then mostly exterminated in German concentration camps (90% of Jewish citizens).
 The city was liberated by the Soviet Red Army in 1945, for only three years of restored democracy in Czechoslovakia.

-Slovak historians believe that Nitra is the location of the oldest Slovakian Jewish community.
+Slovak historians believe that Nitra is the location of the oldest Slovak Jewish community.

-The Communist period from 1948 to 1989 was marked by the oppression of the Catholic church, which has traditionally had a strong presence in Nitra.
-Catholic seminaries, monasteries and other properties were nationalized and converted to museums, schools and offices.
-This period experienced extensive growth, building of housing projects and annexing of formerly independent villages.
-After the Velvet Revolution of 1989 and dissolution of Czechoslovakia, Nitra became part of newly established Slovakia and became a seat of the Nitra Region in 1996.
+The Communist period from 1948 to 1989 was marked by the oppression of the Catholic church, which had traditionally had a strong presence in Nitra.
+Catholic seminaries, monasteries, and other properties were nationalized and converted to museums, schools, and offices.
+This period experienced extensive growth, the building of housing projects, and the annexation of formerly independent villages.
+After the Velvet Revolution of 1989 and dissolution of Czechoslovakia, Nitra became part of newly established Slovakia and became the seat of the Nitra Region in 1996.

 In 2008, the remains of Jozef Tiso—the controversial leader of the First Slovak Republic who collaborated with the Nazis and was executed in 1947 as a war criminal—were exhumed from a Bratislava cemetery and reburied in the canonical crypt of the Catholic Cathedral in Nitra.